junchen-deng/bioinformatics_workshop_2023/Workshop2.md

 # Workshop 2.
-(11th March 2021).
+(17th November 2023).
 Working with text files in the Linux environment
 &nbsp;

 ### 2.1.
 Working on the cluster: logging in, accessing & moving files.
 Etiquette. htop.

 Tools for logging in, copying files, etc. are platform-specific.
 Hopefully, everybody has managed to get them to work :)

 Cluster etiquette... if you are planning any substantial jobs, requiring many cores or lots of memory, make sure to book your slot!
-Piotr Zieliński (piotr.zielinski@uj.edu.pl) manages the *molecol_cluster* Google group that provides access to the calendar.
+Piotr is among the managers of the *molecol_cluster* Google group that provides access to the calendar.
 If you're planning to work there, make sure you get added!
 &nbsp;

 Before working on the cluster, you want to check what is going on. *htop* is the tool that allows you to do that.